mosn/layotto/docs/zh/start/api_plugin/generate.md

 # 自动生成 API 插件

 Writing the API plugin yourself is boring.
-You can use code generator to generate all the code.
+You can use Layotto's code generator to generate all the code.

+> [!TIP|label: Types of API plugins]
+> There are two types of API plugins:
+>- In-tree plugins.
+>- Out-of-tree plugins
+>
+> The code of in-tree plugins is in the layotto repo, while the code of out-of-tree plugins can be put in your own repo outside layotto repo.
+>
+> **This guide introduce how to generate out-of-tree plugins**.
+If you want to generate in-tree plugins, check [the other doc](en/api_reference/how_to_generate_api_doc) for help

 Let's say you want to add a `PublishTransactionalMessage` method to existing pubsub API.
 You write a new proto file `cmd/layotto_multiple_api/advanced_queue/advanced_queue.proto` :